travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 root@te-main:/# rabbitmqctl list_consumers -p travis | grep builds.trusty | wc -l
 ```

 The number that's returned here is equal the maximum number of concurrent jobs that are available.
+To adjust concurrency, please follow the instructions [here](/user/enterprise/worker-configuration/#configuring-the-number-of-concurrent-jobs) for each worker machine.

-## Find out how many workers are connected
+## Find out how many worker machines are connected

 If you wish to find out how many worker machines are currently connected, please connect to your platform machine via ssh and follow these steps: